 Yet the industry’s chronic ailments of access and affordability are likely to get worse before they get better as healthcare organizations are forced to make hard choices to offset expected revenue losses in the near term while also making strategic capital investments.

-Health systems and health plans’ topline revenue will feel the impact of planned Medicaid funding cuts, Affordable Care Act (ACA) subsidy expiration, employer pressures to manage premium revenues, and Centers for Medicare & Medicaid Services (CMS) inpatient-only and other rule changes.
+Health systems’ and health plans’ topline revenue will feel the impact of planned Medicaid funding cuts, Affordable Care Act (ACA) subsidy expiration, employer pressures to manage premium revenues, and Centers for Medicare & Medicaid Services (CMS) inpatient-only and other rule changes.
 These pressures are on top of rising costs driven by population aging, new drugs and biopharmaceutical innovation, labor constraints, and tariffs.

 Against these challenges, many leaders are expecting artificial intelligence (AI) and other advanced digital tools to meaningfully improve access and affordability by augmenting humans and automating low-value tasks.
-The recent launch of enterprise AI systems (e.g. Open AI for Healthcare, Claude for Healthcare by Anthropic) signals the next step in AI’s push toward greater efficiency and accessibility.
+The recent launches of enterprise AI systems (e.g., OpenAI for Healthcare, Claude for Healthcare by Anthropic) signal AI’s next healthcare push.

-However, the investment is expensive, and the outcomes remain to be seen: How will these changes take hold, what measurable benefits will they generate, when, and for whom?
-One thing that is clear to these healthcare leaders is that transformation needs to be driven from the inside out to make the greatest sustainable impact.
+However, the investment is expensive, and the outcomes remain to be seen: How will these changes take hold?
+What measurable benefits will they generate, when, and for whom?
+What is clear is that transformation needs to be driven from the inside out to make the greatest sustainable impact.
+And change will need to be both technology-powered and human-elevated.

 In the work ahead, we believe health systems should orient around the following domains: